reicalasso/beyond_transformer/docs/architecture/architecture_overview.md

 - **Hierarchical States**: Multi-level state organization
 - **Sparse Communication**: Efficient state-to-state attention patterns

-This architecture overview provides the foundation for understanding how Neural State Machines process information and maintain state, offering a compelling alternative to traditional Transformer architectures.
+This architecture overview provides the foundation for understanding how PULSEs process information and maintain state, offering a compelling alternative to traditional Transformer architectures.